adeelhasan/yul-console-logging/README.md

 Copy and paste functions from ConsoleLogging.yul into your own contract.
 You will also need the utility functions towards the bottom of this file.

-If you run the tests on this project, you will see sample output for supported outputs.
+If you run the tests on this project, you will see sample output for supported formats.

 ## How it works